Ángel Labruna: Coaching career

 After ending his career as a player he became Assistant Coach and Coach in River Plate, Defensores de Belgrano, Platense, Rosario Central (where he won his first Nacional championship, in 1971), Talleres de Córdoba, Racing Club, Lanús, Chacarita and Argentinos Juniors.

 In 1975 River called Labruna to offer him work as coach.
 Labruna won two championships that same year, breaking a "curse" of 18 years without titles.
 Labruna's period in charge of River Plate brought the club much domestic success, a side endowed with players such as Daniel Passarella, Norberto Alonso and Leopoldo Luque.
+Notable fashion designer Ante Garmaz had designed his tie for that tournament, causing controversy for Garmaz because of him being an avid fan of Boca Juniors.

 Personal life

 Labruna had two sons, Daniel (died in 1969) and Omar, who worked with Ramón Díaz in River Plate and then coached Olimpo de Bahía Blanca and other teams.

-Labruna died on September 19, 1983, from a heart attack, at 64 years old.
+Labruna died on 19 September 1983, from a heart attack, at 64 years old.
 He is buried at La Chacarita Cemetery in Buenos Aires.
-Every September 28, River Plate's fans celebrate the "International River Plate Fan's Day" as a tribute to one of the club's greatest idols.
+Every 28 September, River Plate's fans celebrate the "International River Plate Fan's Day" as a tribute to one of the club's greatest idols.

 In 2021, a 6.7-metre bronze statue of Labruna was unveiled outside River Plate’s Monumental stadium.